Temporary Commission to Prevent Childhood Drowning

 About the Commission

-The New York State Temporary Commission to Prevent Childhood Drowning was established in December 2021, following the passing of a bill (A.7734/S.7129, 2021) introduced by Assemblywoman Stacey Pheffer Amato and Senator Timothy M. Kennedy.
-Governor Kathy Hochul signed the bill into law, reinforcing the State's commitment to addressing the rise in childhood drownings.
+The New York State Temporary Commission to Prevent Childhood Drowning was established in December 2021 to address the rise in childhood drownings.

-The Commission is charged with evaluating and creating programs to educate children and caregivers about water safety protocols.
-Its efforts encompass consulting with experts, collaboratively working within committees to fulfill its objectives, and conducting public meetings and town halls to gather input and raise awareness.
-The Commission is set to publish its conclusive report in December 2024.
+The Commission was charged with evaluating and creating programs to educate children and caregivers about water safety protocols.
+Its efforts encompassed consulting with experts, collaboratively working within committees to fulfill its objectives, and conducting public meetings and town halls to gather input and raise awareness.
+The Commission is no longer active and published its final report in September 2025.

 Commission Goals